OUR FAVOURITE CAUSES

-Navan Lions, together with local volunteers and other local Lions, have been working with professional optometrists, the Canadian Council of the Blind and the Essilor Luxottica Foundation to provide vision screening and a mobile eye clinic for local school children in their school at no charge.
+Navan Lions, together with local volunteers and other local Lions, have worked with professional optometrists, the Canadian Council of the Blind, the Ottawa Carleton District School Board and the Essilor Luxottica Foundation to provide vision screening and a mobile eye clinic for local school children in their school at no charge.
 The screenings gave an early warning of potential problems such as poor vision, colour blindness, depth perception, limited peripheral vision etc. We are proud to have identified many previously unrecognised problems and assisted in enabling needy families to get eye care and free eyeglasses.

 Up to 28% of the children tested required professional follow up and about 9% required eyeglasses.
 In January 2019 our clinic revealed two children that were completely blind in one eye and which were previously undetected.